Please note: AABB reserves the right to make updates to this program.

 Director/Moderator: Nancy M. Dunbar, MD, Associate Professor of Pathology and Laboratory Medicine, Dartmouth-Hitchcock Medical Center, Lebanon, NH

 Speaker: Richard Kaufman, MD, Medical Director, Brigham and Women's Hospital Transfusion Service, Associate Professor of Pathology, Harvard Medical School, Boston, MA.
-Please note: Dr. Mark Yazer, University of Pittsburgh, contributed to the development of the program but will not be able to attend the live program to present.
+Please note: Dr. Mark Yazer, University of Pittsburgh, contributed to the development of the program but was not able to attend the live program to present.

 After participating in this educational activity, participants should be able to: